Hekel1989/Toggle-DLSSInfoOverlay/README.md

 ## Notes

 - This tool requires administrator privileges to modify registry settings
-- Changes take effect immediately in supported games (it will probably need a render reload though before it appears)
+- Changes take effect immediately in supported games (it will probably need a render reload before it appears though)

 ## License